 While there’s nothing particularly strenuous about turning on your air conditioning, occasionally the remote control will get lost, run out of battery power, or even break.
 So wouldn’t it be convenient if there was some way to control your air con using something we always have on us… like, say, our smartphones?
 It would also be super convenient for those hot days when you’d rather put your air con to work a few minutes before you get home.

 As you might have guessed from that completely obvious set-up, there are ways to control your air con through your phone.
 Air conditioner manufacturers and third parties have been developing ways to connect our smartphones with our air con units for a number of years, in an attempt to make our lives just that little bit simpler.
-So let’s take a look at the most interesting ones.
+So let’s take a look at the most interesting ones including:

 Tado Smart AC Control

 Named after the German tech company that makes it, the Tado Smart AC Control is a product designed to reduce energy consumed by a home’s air conditioning unit and make air con systems ‘smarter’ and more intuitive.
 The Tado Wi-Fi connector is placed in the line of sight of the air conditioner and communicates with it using infrared connection, the same way a normal remote does.

 The system has a corresponding smartphone app which has a couple of neat function, the first being tracking.
 The Tado box tracks the comings and goings of the smartphones paired to it and adjusts the air-conditioning accordingly.
 Based on your preferred settings, this could mean the air conditioner gets turned off entirely when no one’s in your home, or just gets placed on quiet mode, or a lower fan setting.